~Hi, JAX!

 Programming:

-- Prior experience programming in Python (e.g., collections, dataclasses, functools, type annotations).
+- Prior experience programming in Python (e.g., dataclasses, functools, type annotations).

 - Prior experience programming in NumPy.